-In the Design unit students use design and technologies knowledge and understanding, processes and production skills and design thinking to produce designed solutions to identify needs or opportunities of relevance to individuals, regional and global communities.
+Students focus on the application of design thinking to envisage creative products, services and environments in response to human needs, wants and opportunities.

 Problem-solving activities acknowledge the complexities of contemporary life and make connections to related specialised occupations and further study.